jiankaiwang/data-science/README.md

 Data Science is the emerging field to acquire knowledge from data.
 Its goal is to extract the valuable information from data, and to transform or to manufacture the data product.
-The book focuses on both fundemational science knowledge (including math, statistics, etc.) and implementations (coding, tool, etc.).
+The book focuses on both fundamental science knowledge (including math, statistics, etc.) and implementations (coding, tool, etc.).